Yag000/Yag000/README.md

 - **Functional Programming**
 - **Type Theory**

-I am also eager to explore other areas of Computer Science and Mathematics whenever the opportunity arises.
+I am also eager to explore other areas of Computer Science and Mathematics.

 ## Current Learning Focus